 Each cross-country course must have at least one obstacle (effort) related to water.
+In all water crossings the bottom should be firm and consistent.

 EA 547.2.5.1 Drought conditions

 Under severe drought conditions where the local laws prohibit the filling of the water course, or it is not financially viable to do so, the Organising Committee may apply to the Chairman of the EAEC for an exemption to have mandatory fences related to water.